datalad-handbook/book/docs/intro/installation.rst

     .. windows-wit:: Avoid installing Python from the Windows store

-       We recommend to **not** install Python via the Windows store, even if it opens after you typed :command:`python`, as this version requires additional configurations by hand (in particular of your ``$PATH`` :term:`environment variable`).
+       We recommend to **not** install Python via the Windows store, even if it opens after you typed :shcmd:`python`, as this version requires additional configurations by hand (in particular of your ``$PATH`` :term:`environment variable`).